darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 clipping threshold
 : Pixels above this value are considered to be clipped.

 : Click the icon beside the slider to visualise what areas of the image are considered to be clipped (the clipping mask).
-If the clipping mask does not match the [RAW over-exposed warning](../utility-modules/darkroom/raw-overexposed.md), you may need to correct this value.
+If the clipping mask does not match the [RAW overexposed warning](../utility-modules/darkroom/raw-overexposed.md), you may need to correct this value.

 ## "guided laplacians" mode